mlubinsky/mlubinsky.github.com/hive/README.md

 hive.merge.mapredfiles=true

 hive> set mapred.reduce.tasks=32;

+ensure the bucketing flag is set (SET hive.enforce.bucketing=true;) every time before we write data to the bucketed table.

+SET hive.exce.parallel=true;
+complex Hive queries commonly are translated to a number of map reduce jobs that are executed by default sequentially.
+Often though some of a query’s map reduce stages are not interdependent and could be executed in parallel.

+They then can take advantage of spare capacity on a cluster and improve cluster utilization while at the same time reduce the overall query executions time.
+The configuration in Hive to change this behaviour is a merely switching a single flag SET hive.exce.parallel=true;.

 ## LEFT SEMI JOIN
 In order check the existence of a key in another table, the user can use LEFT SEMI JOIN as illustrated by the following example.